Interview with Shilpa Gupta

-The missing body below the book-covers echo half truths, becoming a register of impositions, vulnerabilities and fears associated by the very first introduction of the self – a name.
+The missing body below the book covers echo half-truths, becoming a register of impositions, vulnerabilities and fears associated by the very first introduction of the self – a name.

 SG: No audience in any location is homogeneous and every city is comprised of small groups who are more familiar with the language of art than larger groups.
-In fact the ‘international’ group of visitors are the ones who are most interested and they are more likely to decipher the works more than the wider local audience.
+In fact the ‘international’ group of visitors are the ones who are most interested and they are more likely to decipher the works than the wider local audience.

-In fact I have seen few artworks which have the ability to be understood by everyone.
+In fact, I have seen few artworks which have the ability to be understood by everyone.
 Just like not everyone in the world speaks in one language, so also in art, there are local codifications but these are hardly restricted to nationality.
 In this highly globalised world the local is not based on geography but on access.

 In large scale public shows which are meant to attract a diverse group, the balance then rests with the curator as to if she/he would like to include works that are understood and also those push understanding and curiosity.
-Sometimes to not know it all is also a way of learning – and what works for me is a balance between ‘not know it all’ and ‘not know at all’.
+Sometimes to not know it all is also a way of learning – and what works for me is a balance between ‘know it all’ and ‘not know at all’.

-In several countries in Asia, where exists a large gap in distribution of artworks in public spaces, it is normal that someone who has never previously been exposed to any art to be stumped with so much work in an unfamiliar language.
-But today’s art more than ever is more aware of this and artists are using various tools, everyday material, language and methods to address these gaps in translation.
+In several countries in Asia, where there exists a large gap in distribution of artworks in public spaces, it is normal for someone who has never previously been exposed to any art to be stumped with so much work in an unfamiliar language.
+But today’s art more than ever is aware of this and artists are using various tools, everyday material, language and methods to address these gaps in translation.